mnassrib/jupyter-putty-aws-ec2/README.md

 ```

-## 9. Exit out from the iPython Terminal using "exit" command.
+## 9. Exit out from the iPython Terminal using "exit" command
 >
 ```
 In [3]:exit